 As one of the nation’s most influential nonprofit theatre companies, we proudly continue our 50-year tradition of using the art of theatre to broaden horizons and illuminate new perspectives.

-Founding Artistic Director Gordon Davidson led Center Theatre Group from 1967–2004, when Michael Ritchie was selected as the new Artistic Director of the organization.
-In his 11 seasons at Center Theatre Group’s helm, Ritchie has selected over 174 productions for our three theatres, including 38 World premieres and five American premieres.
+Founding Artistic Director Gordon Davidson led Center Theatre Group from 1967–2004, followed by Michael Ritchie who served as the organization's second Artistic Director until 2021.
+During his 16 years at Center Theatre Group’s helm, Ritchie selected over 174 productions for our three theatres, including 38 World premieres and five American premieres.

 The Ahmanson Theatre opened in 1967 and has staged a wide variety of dramas, musicals, comedies, classic revivals, and World premieres (including six by Neil Simon, who has had 13 plays presented here).

 Under the artistic leadership of Robert Fryer (1971–1989), the Ahmanson played host to a veritable who’s who in the entertainment world including Katharine Hepburn, Elizabeth Taylor, Jack Lemmon, Ingrid Bergman, Charlton Heston, Angela Lansbury, and Peter Ustinov.
 In 1989, Center Theatre Group Founding Artistic Director Gordon Davidson assumed the role of Artistic Director for the Ahmanson and was responsible for programming The Phantom of the Opera for a record-breaking four-year stay.
-Under Artistic Director Michael Ritchie, the Ahmanson has been home to a number of musicals that moved to Broadway, including The Drowsy Chaperone (13 Tony Award nominations), Curtains (eight Tony nominations), and 9 to 5: The Musical as well as blockbusters including God of Carnage, Mary Poppins, and Jersey Boys.
+The Ahmanson has been home to a number of musicals that moved to Broadway, including The Drowsy Chaperone (13 Tony Award nominations), Curtains (eight Tony nominations), and 9 to 5: The Musical as well as blockbusters including God of Carnage, Mary Poppins, and Jersey Boys.

 Mark Taper Forum

-In the spring of 1967, Founding Artistic Director Gordon Davidson opened the Mark Taper Forum with The Devils, a play that was controversial and thought-provoking and set the tone for the work to come at the Taper.
+In the spring of 1967, Founding Artistic Director Gordon Davidson opened the Mark Taper Forum with The Devils, a controversial and thought-provoking play that set the tone for the work to come at the Taper.